-Practitioner Sabbaticals are designed for Veterinarians and Veterinary Technicians/ Technologists who would like to develop a new skill by working closely with a faculty or staff member, who has expertise in the target area, for a period of at least 1 day and no more than 3 weeks.
+Practitioner Sabbaticals are designed for practicing Veterinarians and Veterinary Technicians/ Technologists who would like to develop a new skill by working closely with faculty, who have expertise in the target area, for a period of at least 1 day and no more than 3 weeks.
 Not all visits are considered sabbaticals.

 Eligibility and Application Process: